-The Corporation Board agreed a set of metrics to be used in the assessment of the Board's performance at its meeting on 7 July 2017.
-The Corporation carried out an appraisal of the Chair and each Governor took part in a Self-Assessment Review, both being considered by the Governance Panel at its meeting on 8 October 2019.
-Similar performance reviews will be undertaken for the 2020/21 academic year.
+The Governance Panel agreed a set of metrics to be used in the assessment of Board members' performance at its meeting on 29 April 2022.
+The Corporation Board members again carried out an appraisal of the Chair and each Governor was invited to participate in a Self-Assessment Review, with both sets of results being considered by the Governance Panel at its meeting on 10 October 2022 and in the full Board meeting on 14 October 2022.
+Similar performance reviews will be undertaken for the 2022/23 academic year.